• Art magazine

 The hands

-The naked human body (the act)
+The naked human body (The Act)

 Proportions of the human body

-of Schnork [CC BY-SA 4.0], via Wikimedia Commons
+by Schnorch [CC BY-SA 4.0], via Wikimedia Commons

-Three consecutive positions of a nude model
+Three consecutive poses of a nude model

-Three consecutive positions of an nude model
+Three consecutive poses of a nude model

 by Ingeborg Bernhard (Schnorch) [CC BY-SA 4.0], via Wikimedia Commons